Nuqler/project-server-clojure/README.md

 Serverside part of the 'EA' University Project.

 Current version provides very basic user registration and login validation functions.
+The server runs on JRE 11.

 Current functionality:

 * Registering new users and adding them to the DB.
 * Removing users from the DB.
 * Basic login validation.
-The server will send back all available user details on success.
+The server will send back all available user details on success (with exception of password).
 * Getting user data by their ID (Debug feature).
 * Getting every available user and their data (Debug feature).
 * Very basic echo test (Returns input value.
 Debug feature.).

 At the moment the server relies on conscience of the user to input valid data to the requests.

+### Compilation

+TBD

 ### Preliminary Configuration